Recommender systems based on graph embedding techniques: A comprehensive review: Performance evaluation

 \subsection{Summary}

-In conclusion, based on the above simulation results, this section proposes some constructive suggestions on making a trade-off between graph embedding-based and conventional recommendation in different recommendation tasks and some open questions for future research.
+In conclusion, based on the above experimental results, this section provides some constructive suggestions on making a trade-off between graph embedding-based and conventional recommendation in different recommendation tasks, and also proposes some open questions for future research.

-The graph embedding-based and conventional recommendation perform distinctively for different tasks.
-(1) As for recommendation accuracy, graph embedding-based recommendation is a prior choice in predicting explicit user-item interactions, especially when the data scale is large.
-Meanwhile, in predicting implicit user-item interactions, conventional recommendation maintains a priority to graph embedding-based recommendation without considering the utilization of side information and knowledge.
-(2) When concerning stability, the conventional recommendation is always a prior choice benefit from its less adjustment for hyper-parameters compared with graph embedding-based recommendation.
-(3) In addition, recommendation efficiency is also an essential factor to be taken into account especially for practical applications.
-In this regard, graph embedding-based recommendation is always considered as a priority because of its rationale for reusing the embeddings once learned for the recommendation.
+The graph embedding-based and conventional recommendation perform distinctively on different tasks.
+First, as for recommendation accuracy, graph embedding-based recommendation is a prior choice in predicting explicit user-item interactions, especially when the data scale is large.
+Meanwhile, in predicting implicit user-item interactions, conventional recommendation could still maintain a priority to graph embedding-based recommendation without considering the utilization of side information and knowledge.
+Second, when concerning stability, conventional recommendation is always a prior choice benefit from its less adjustment for hyper-parameters compared with graph embedding-based recommendation.
+Third, recommendation efficiency is also a necessity to be taken into account, especially for practical applications with big data.
+In this regard, graph embedding-based recommendation appears to be always considered as a priority because of its rationale for reusing the embeddings once learned for recommendation.